 We listen to kAXResizedNotification which fires when windows enter/exit full-screen mode, and query the AXFullScreen attribute via AXUIElementCopyAttributeValue.
 We use 250ms debounce.
 (Of course, we also handle window closure and app termination.)

 At startup (after window capture) and after display reconfiguration, we also iterate all managed windows and check their AXFullScreen attribute.
 We also re-scan full-screen state after active Space changes, since some apps (e.g., Safari video) don’t emit resize events for their full-screen windows.
-This rescan is debounced (250ms) and uses the same AXFullScreen query pipeline.
+This rescan is debounced and uses the same AXFullScreen query pipeline.

-Going back to the full-screen Space (per the previous section) depends on knowing whether that Space still exists while another Space is showing on the same screen.
+Going back to the full-screen Space (per the previous section) depends on knowing whether that Space still exists while another Space is showing on the same display.
 AXFullScreen tells us a window claims to be full-screen, but it doesn’t say whether its full-screen Space is the active one.
 The standard on-screen window list (CGWindowListCopyWindowInfo) doesn’t help either — it only includes windows in the currently active Space, so a window on an inactive full-screen Space looks the same as one that has exited full-screen.

 CGS Spaces (CGSCopySpacesForWindows + CGSSpaceGetType == kCGSSpaceFullscreen) answers the question directly: it reports which Spaces a window currently belongs to.
 We rely on it in places where we would otherwise mistakenly drop Zonogy’s full-screen pause.